sensu/sensu-alpha-documentation/11-visualizations.md

 ## Uchiwa

-Currently Uchiwa is not supported but it is under active development.
+Currently Uchiwa is not supported, but a new dashboard is under active development.